-Or, one of your customers thinks she’s paid you more than she owes.
+Or, perhaps one of your customers thinks she’s paid you more than she owes.
 How do you straighten out this account?

 Both of these situations have a similar solution.
-QuickBooks’ statements provide an overview of every transaction that has occurred between you and individual customers during a specified period of time.
+QuickBooks’ customer statements provide an overview of every transaction that has occurred between you and individual customers during a specified period of time.
 They’re easy to create, easy to understand, and can be effective at resolving payment disputes.